 Allen, along with Hedda Bolgar, Elizabeth Cooley and Nancy Wood founded WILA in 1974.
 Allen was initially Director of the WILA Psychotherapy Clinic.
 In 1981 he was appointed Director of WILA’s Postgraduate Center, which incorporated our Postdoctoral Fellowship program, the WILA Internship and the Psychotherapy Clinic.
 In 1987 he became WILA’s Executive Director and in 2016 WILA’s Director Emeritus.
 Allen received his Ph.D. from SUNY at Buffalo.
 He completed a two year postdoctoral fellowship in Psychoanalytic Psychotherapy at Cedars-Sinai Medical Center.
 Allen is also a graduate of the training program in psychoanalysis at LAISPS (The Los Angeles Institute and Society for Psychoanalysis).
 His long time professional interests include the practice, teaching and supervision of psychoanalysis and psychoanalytic psychotherapy and institutional development and administration.

 Aimee completed her predoctoral internship and postdoctoral fellowship at WILA.
-In addition to her private practice,d she acts as the Director of Clinical Relations for WILA and facilitates institutional and trainee development in professional marketing.
+In addition to her private practice, she acts as the Director of Clinical Relations for WILA and facilitates institutional and trainee development in professional marketing.
+She co-facilitates the Therapeutic Identity and Professional Development track aimed at giving trainees unique opportunities to utilize creativity and make psychoanalytic thought more accessible to the community.
 Currently, Aimee is a Clinical Associate in psychoanalytic training at the New Center for Psychoanalysis.
 Prior to pursuing clinical training, Aimee worked in entertainment sports and event marketing, skills she now applies to develop clinical referral relationships.
 Although she possesses extensive marketing experience, her true passion lies in the creativity of psychoanalytic clinical work.
-Aimee utilizes a psychodynamic perspective on addiction to address underlying issues of trauma and attachment including depression and anxiety that accompany substance use disorders.
-She is passionate about working with emerging adults supporting post-collegiate anxiety and identity formation, those in creative industries, and former college athletes.
+She is particularly drawn to working with emerging adults supporting post-collegiate anxiety and identity formation, those in creative industries, mental health clinicians and former college athletes.

 The WILA Blog is brought to you by the heart and expert wordsmithing of our Blog Editor (and Countess), Dr. Eva Patrick.
 Eva works in private practice in Encino with adults and couples.
 She embraces considerations from mostly a relational orientation, along with implementation of psychodynamic and behavioral concepts.
 She is specifically interested in utilizing her clients’ stories about self and life (their personal myths) – as a vehicle to discover new possibilities for thought and action.
 Eva is passionate about writing, blogging, and exploring new ways of being, doing and telling stories in the world.
 Eva is also an ardent dissertation and project coach.
 She assists individuals to clarify their goals, set objectives, and complete their projects with accountability, follow-through and heart.